okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 > **Note:** If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests.

-### Format a User-Agent string for native mobile apps
+### Format a User-Agent string for native mobile applications

 Make sure that the User-Agent string that your app constructs is in the correct format.
 This ensures that Okta can parse the `OS` and `Browser` fields.
 Good User-Agent strings that can be correctly parsed by Okta contain browser information, system information, platform, platform details, and any extensions.